cinnamonshut/meeee/README.md

 hey also SOMETIMES I TAKE STYFF VERY LITERALLY sarcasm does not work on me Bro i will think ur deadass

-i also REALLY like nightwing / if i dont have dni in my name GIVE ME PONY IDEAS!!!!!
+i also REALLY like nightwing / also funfact barry allen is actually my fav character - i just like nightwing a lot becayse idk Nighgwinh

+i like to talk a lot cannyountell AHHHH